top of page

 Abogángster – A corrupt lawyer; the word derives from abogado (lawyer) and gangster

-Abuelita – Granny; literally means "little grandmother"
+Abuelita – Granny; Little grandmother

 Ándale pues – OK then; go on